nagarwal03/SONiC-oc-yang-intf/doc/mgmt/OpenConfig_PortChannel_Interface.md

 This document provides general information about the OpenConfig configuration of portchannel (aggregate) interface in SONiC.

 # Scope
-- This document describes the high level design of OpenConfig configuration of portchannel interfaces via REST and gNMI in SONiC.
+- This document describes the high level design of configuration of portchannel interfaces using openconfig models via REST & gNMI.
 - This does not cover the SONiC KLISH CLI.
 - This covers only the portchannel interfaces configuration.
 - This does not support subinterfaces configuration.
-- This does not cover gNMI subscription.
 - Supported attributes in OpenConfig YANG tree:

 ```